Mix 92.6: Beginnings

 Radio Verulam began with the idea that St Albans might benefit from a radio station designed specifically for the diverse community of this historic city.

 Clive Glover, who had worked as a volunteer at City Radio (the hospital radio at St Albans City Hospital) during most of the 1980s, launched an appeal for members of the public to join him in creating a community radio station for the city of St Albans.
 A public meeting in 1992 drew support from the local population and, one year later, Verulam Community Radio Limited (VCRL) was incorporated.

 In 1993, as a result of lobbying by VCRL, the Radio Authority decided to advertise a commercial radio licence for St Albans, adding Watford to the area served by the proposed license.
-The license was awarded to the largest commercial radio operator in the area at the time, Chiltern Radio.
+The license was awarded to the largest commercial radio operator in the area at the time, Chiltern Radio, operating under the name of Oasis Radio.

 Telecential

 After being declined for the commercial radio licence, VCRL were offered the opportunity to launch Radio Verulam as a cable radio station alongside the existing Community Television service 'West Herts TV' on the local cable system based in Hemel Hempstead.
 A team of presenters began broadcasting as Radio Verulam on the Telecential cable system on Saturday 24 February 1996, initially for just three hours a day.

 Changes at the Telecential cable company meant that the station had to relocate around Easter 1997.
 The station moved to premises in Apsley in November 1997 where the station remained for the next eight years.